Skip to main content

 A New Perspective on Hormonal Dialogue

 Think of your endocrine system as a vast, intricate communication network.
-Hormones like are the messages, and receptors on your cells are the receivers.
+Hormones like estrogen and progesterone are the messages, and receptors on your cells are the receivers.
 The ESC/E(Z) gene complex helps manage the “volume” of that reception.

 For individuals with PMDD, it appears the volume knob is turned exceptionally high, causing an amplified, and often distressing, reaction to what are otherwise normal hormonal signals.
 This biological reality shifts the focus from managing symptoms alone to understanding the root of the cellular response.